 Bye-Bye to plastics, always shop with a reusable bag and avoid using a one-time product.

-Take the bus or walk to school activities; grow your food like cress seeds or tomatoes, make earth day every day in your home.
+Take the bus or walk to school activities; grow your food like cress seeds or tomatoes, and make earth day in your home every day.
 Instead of purchasing new toys, make a leaf collage or a microscope with an empty toilet roll.

 The ability as a mother to influence our children is powerful!
 Implementing a sustainable living to family lifestyle will help your children carry this positive behavior into adulthood.